-Lewis Grant is an Auckland based trust lawyer.
+Lewis Grant ChairLewis Grant is an Auckland based trust lawyer.
 He is a highly regarded and nationally recognised expert in this area.
 Lewis provides specialist advice on structuring estate and asset plans including resettlements and variations of trusts.
 He is particularly experienced in succession planning and acts in the administration of many trusts.
 Clients particularly appreciate Lewis' discretion and experience in dealing with all aspects of their family and business.
 When required, Lewis can also provide expert advice on dispute resolution, Family Protection Act, Testamentary Promises claims and Property (Relationships) Act.

-David is a retired rural banking manager, having spent almost 50 years working in in the rural industry in Canterbury.
+David Kent TrusteeDavid is a retired rural banking manager, having spent almost 50 years working in in the rural industry in Canterbury.
 Since 2005 he has chaired the Southern Hearing Charitable Trust in Christchurch, which holds the Cochlear Implant Program contract with the Ministry of Health for the lower North Island and South Island.
 David has been on the Council of The National Foundation for the Deaf since 2012.
 He is also a member of the Captioning Working Group, which actively works towards the increase of captioned content in New Zealand.